List of British Columbia general elections

 Elections to the unicameral legislative body of the Canadian province of British Columbia, the Legislative Assembly of British Columbia, are held every four years.
 Fixed election dates for the Legislative Assembly of British Columbia, occurring every four years, were instituted in 2002, after the Constitution (Fixed Election Dates) Amendment Act (SBC 2001 c.36) was passed in 2001.
-The regular election date for the Legislative Assembly is set to occur on the third Saturday in October in the fourth calendar year after the previous election, with the next election scheduled for October 19, 2024.
+The regular election date for the Legislative Assembly is set to occur on the third Saturday in October in the fourth calendar year after the previous election, with the next election scheduled on or before October 21, 2028.

 The number of seats has increased over time, from 25 for the first election in 1871, to the current 87.

 Every election from 1871 to 1986 elected a portion of its MLAs from multi-member constituencies, usually two-member constituencies.
 Voters in these districts had as many votes as there were seats (block-voting), and generally the party with the most supporters in the district filled all the seats, with no representation left for the others.
 This generally helped ensure the sitting government's capture of the most seats.
 (It also makes the "popular vote", the votes cast, not truly reflective of the sentiment of the voters, due to some voters casting two (or more votes) and others only one.)

 Until the 1903 election, British Columbia politics were officially non-partisan – political parties were not part of the official process.
 One of the first parties to be noticed in BC politics, the Nationalist Party espoused "National Socialism", based on Edward Bellamy's writings, and favoured nationalization of industry.
 Its candidate Robert Macpherson was elected MLA in 1894 and 1898.

 The general non-partisanship changed in the 1898 and 1900 elections with the official listing of party candidates, and federal political parties were recognized in the provincial election of 1903.
-The first elections held along party lines (1903–41) were primarily contested by the Conservative Party (which won five elections during this period) and the Liberal Party (which won six elections).
+The first elections held along party lines (1903–1941) were primarily contested by the Conservative Party (which won five elections during this period) and the Liberal Party (which won six elections).

 For three terms during and immediately after World War II, the legislature was managed by a coalition government between the Conservatives and the Liberals.
 The Social Credit Party dominated elections from 1952 to 1986, winning eleven of the twelve elections (the single exception a NDP victory).
 Provincial politics since 1986 have been dominated by the New Democratic Party (NDP) which won both elections held in the 1990s, and by the Liberal Party, which won the 2001 election and the next three elections.

 Since 2017, the government has been formed by the NDP.
 From 2017 to 2020, the NDP formed a minority government with a confidence and supply agreement with the Green Party.
 Following the 2020 election, the NDP formed a majority government.